Spire volunteers plant trees to help communities

 “For us, this partnership just makes sense,” said Nick Popielski, Spire’s head of environmental commitment.
 “As a natural gas provider, we have a responsibility to care for the planet.
 And trees have a long-term impact on every aspect of our environment, while helping to support healthy and safe communities.”

-According to Forest ReLeaf, planting 1,000 trees offsets almost 2 billion pounds of carbon dioxide over a 30-year period; it can also prevent nearly 60 billion gallons of runoff.
+According to Forest ReLeaf, planting even 1,000 trees offsets over 2 billion pounds of carbon over a 30-year period; it can also intercept nearly 11 billion gallons of rainfall.

-“Spire’s continued support of Forest ReLeaf's free tree program has built significant momentum in response to the growing demand for resilient tree canopy in 25 western Missouri communities,” said Meridith McAvoy Perkins, Forest ReLeaf of Missouri executive director.
-“The 1,000 trees are part of the 10,000 trees we distribute each year to battle climate change, biodiversity loss, and urban heat islands so people and places can thrive.”
+“Spire’s continued support of Forest ReLeaf's free tree program has built significant momentum in response to the growing demand for resilient tree canopy statewide in Missouri communities,” said Meridith McAvoy Perkins, Forest ReLeaf of Missouri executive director.
+“The trees are part of the 10,000+ trees we distribute each year to battle climate change, biodiversity loss, and urban heat islands so people and places can thrive.”